The Mouth-Body Connection

 If you are pregnant, it is important to practice good oral hygiene to prevent gum disease.
 Dr. Noraian can help assess your level of oral health and develop preventative measures and treatment plans to help protect you and your baby.

-Just as in pregnancy, women may experience hormone level changes during puberty, while taking birth control or during hormone replacement therapy for the treatment of menopause.
+Women may also experience hormone level changes during puberty while taking birth control, or during hormone replacement therapy for the treatment of menopause.
 These increased hormone levels make the body more sensitive to the presence of bacteria without the patient even knowing about it.
 Increasing routine home care (brushing and flossing) and making sure to follow up with a dentist or periodontist regularly during these times are particularly important to help control periodontal disease.
-During these times of increased circulating hormones, women may discover that their regular routine for personal oral hygiene is not sufficient to control their periodontal health.
+During these times of increased circulating hormones, women may discover that their regular routine for personal oral hygiene is not sufficient to keep good periodontal health.

 Respiratory Disease and Periodontal Disease

-When a person inhales fine droplets of liquid into their mouth, throat, or lungs it may cause respiratory disease particularly when these droplets contain germs that can spread and multiply within the lungs and impairs breathing.
-Recent research also proves that bacteria found in the mouth and throat can settle into the lower respiratory tract and cause infection or worsen existing lung conditions.
+When people inhale fine droplets of liquid into their mouths, throats, or lungs it may cause respiratory disease, particularly when these droplets contain germs that can spread and multiply within the lungs and impairs breathing.
+Recent research also shows that bacteria found in the mouth and throat can settle into the lower respiratory tract and cause infection or worsen existing lung conditions.

-For example, pneumonia may occur when bacteria that grow in the oral cavity travel into the lungs causing respiratory problems.
-This type of pneumonia occurs mostly in patients with periodontal disease.
-Also, patients with periodontal disease are more susceptible to bronchitis and emphysema.
-Chronic obstructive pulmonary disease (COPD), a respiratory condition characterized by blockage of the airways, and caused mostly by smoking, is worse if the patient also has periodontal disease.
+For example, pneumonia may occur when the bacteria that grow in the oral cavity travel into the lungs causing respiratory problems.
+This type of pneumonia occurs mostly in people with periodontal disease.
+Also, people with periodontal disease are more susceptible to bronchitis and emphysema.
+People with chronic obstructive pulmonary disease (COPD), which is caused mostly by smoking, and is a respiratory condition characterized by blockage of the airways becomes worse for people with periodontal disease.

 Lowered resistance, or lowered immunity, is one of the reasons for the connection between respiratory problems and periodontal disease.
-Patients experiencing respiratory problems generally have low immunity which allows periodontal bacteria to grow easily above and below the gum lines without protection from the body’s immune system.
-When a person contracts periodontal disease, it will only progress and worsen respiratory issues.
+People experiencing respiratory problems generally have low immunity, which allows periodontal bacteria to grow easily above and below the gum lines without protection from the body’s immune system.
+Respiratory issues progress and worsen in people who have periodontal disease.